 If you’ve watched the TV show Portlandia or heard any stereotypes of Portland, you probably have a pretty accurate image of Portland in your head.
 You will see the alternative culture of this city seep through in its art, music, and food.
 In terms of food, the first place you want to check out is the food truck park, an entire street block of food trucks with food options ranging from Mexican to Greek to Asian.
 There are also a number of outdoor markets in the summer months, where you will get a sense of the local focus on organic, whole foods and drinks.

 One thing you may not have known about Portland is how poor its economy is.
 As such, there is a large number of independent artists and entrepreneurs in Portland.
 Since it’s hard to find a job, locals create their own jobs.
 One such local is a guy who started a free walking tour company in Portland.
 After living in Spain and working as a tour guide for several years, he was surprised to see that, unlike in Europe, free walking tours aren’t prevalent at all in the U.S., so he decided to create his own job working as a tour guide in Portland.
 To this day, the only free walking tour I’ve been on in the U.S. was in Portland.
 I would highly recommend starting your weekend off with a free walking tour, which will provide you with an overview of the city and its history.
+Check out this post for top things to do in Portland, and check out this post if you’re specifically looking for the weird and quirky things to do in Portland.

 Since Portland is a smaller city, if you are able to rent a car for a day, I would recommend driving out to Mt.
 Hood and hiking or skiing there.
 Mt.
 Hood is one of the few mountains in the U.S. that offers year round skiing/snowboarding, so if you really wanted a range of activities, you could spend a day exploring the city in shorts and a tank top and spend the next day skiing down a mountain just a short drive away.